cryptimeleon/subzero/de.upb.crypto.zeroknowledge.parent/de.upb.crypto.zeroknowledge.web/WebRoot/README.md

 Note that user defined functions cannot contain function calls to user defined functions, only to predefined functions, thus recursion is not supported.

+### Variable declaration
+Witnesses and function parameters must be declared.
+All other variables are global, and do not need to be declared.

 ### Type Inference
 In 0K there is no need to declare the type of a variable; it supports full type inference.
 The type of each variable is determined based on its context.
 The parser will label as many variables as possible as EXPONENT, and then all remaining variables will be labeled as GROUP_ELEMENT.

 ### Size inference
 0K supports both scalar and tuple variables.
 There is also no need to declare the size of a variable.
-The size of a variable will be inferred based on the context, and will default to a scalar (thus it becomes a tuple only if it is involved in an operation with some other explicit tuple, that is, a parantheses-enclosed list of expressions).
+The size of a variable will be inferred based on the context, and will default to a scalar.
+Thus, it becomes a tuple only if it is involved in an operation with some other explicit tuple, that is, a parentheses-enclosed list of expressions).

 Compiler Website Features
 -------------------------

 ### Code editor
-The website uses Ace to provide an easy to use code editor.
+The website uses [Ace](https://ace.c9.io/) to provide an easy to use code editor.
 Syntax errors will occur when the entered text does not match the described EBNF grammar.
 Validation errors and warnings will occur when the entered text does not match the additional validation rules that dictate the structure of 0K programs.
 Errors will be displayed with a red X, and the corresponding error location will be underlined in red.
 Warnings will be displayed with a yellow triangle, and the corresponding warning location will be underlined in yellow.
 The red X and yellow triangle can be hovered over with the mouse to display information about the error/warning.
-The code editor font size can be increased and decreased by pressing Ctrl+'+' and Ctrl+'-' respectively.
+The code editor font size can be increased and decreased by pressing `Ctrl+'+'` and `Ctrl+'-'` respectively.

-### LaTEX preview
+### LaTeX preview
-The website uses MathJax to display formatted LaTEX based on the code in the editor.
+The website uses [MathJax](https://www.mathjax.org/) to display formatted LaTeX based on the code in the editor.
-If the entered text in the code editor is free of syntax and validation errors, and if the corresponding checkboxes are enabled, this box will display a formatted LaTEX interpretation of the 0K code.
+If the entered text in the code editor is free of syntax and validation errors, and if the corresponding checkboxes are enabled, this box will display a formatted LaTeX interpretation of the 0K code.
-The LaTEX preview font size can be increased and decreased by pressing the corresponding buttons in the top left corner of the display box.
+The LaTeX preview font size can be increased and decreased by pressing the corresponding buttons in the top left corner of the display box.

 ### Checkboxes
 ---
 There are 4 checkboxes which toggle various functionality on the website.

-#### Enable LaTEX preview
+#### Enable LaTeX preview
-The LaTEX preview box will now display formatted LaTEX.
+The LaTeX preview box will now display formatted LaTeX.
-By default, enabling this option will generate the formatted LaTEX once, and subsequent updates are done by pressing the 'Update LaTEX preview' button.
+By default, enabling this option will generate the formatted LaTeX once, and subsequent updates are done by pressing the 'Update LaTeX preview' button.

-#### Enable continuous LaTEX preview update
+#### Enable continuous LaTeX preview update
-This option can only be enabled if 'Enable LaTEX preview' is checked.
+This option can only be enabled if 'Enable LaTeX preview' is checked.
-The LaTEX preview box will now be continuously updated, after a short pause after the user stops typing in the text editor.
+The LaTeX preview box will now be continuously updated, after a short pause after the user stops typing in the text editor.

-#### Enable inlining functions in LaTEX preview
+#### Enable inlining functions in LaTeX preview
-If this is enabled, functions will be inlined before the editor code is displayed as formatted LaTEX.
+If this is enabled, functions will be inlined before the editor code is displayed as formatted LaTeX.
 Inlining means that any function call in the code will be replaced with the corresponding function definition, where all local variables have been replaced by the corresponding arguments in the function call.
 The exception to this is function calls to predefined functions, which will not be inlined.